marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 10. Check the resulting entries in your Azure Storage Emulator

-   > ❔ **Question** - What is different with regards to the execution sequence when comparing the parallel execution to the sequential one?
+   > ❔ **Question** - What is different with regards to the execution sequence when comparing the parallel and the sequential one?

 ## 3. Sub-Orchestration